customer7/ncn/src/site/notes/Neurosurgery Cases.md

 **What if the imaging is too small to see the details.**

-All the images are stored as PNG and can be magnified without losing the pixels.
+All the images are stored as PNG^[[PNG - Wikipedia](https://en.wikipedia.org/wiki/PNG)] and can be magnified without losing the pixels.

 ---